dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 ## Small primitive arguments

 Small primitive arguments have undefined upper bits.
 This can be different from the standard calling conventions that may require normalization (e.g. on ARM32 and Apple ARM64).

+On RISC-V small primitive arguments are extended according to standard calling conventions.

 # PInvokes